MaysamPx/SQL-server-monitoring-with-query-store/README.md

 ## Conclusion
 In general, when you have transferred a relatively complex part of business logic to the database, or even handled it on the APP side.
 Still, ultimately the database is under fire from various requests with a high execution rate.
 On the other hand, performance and slowdown problems arise without knowing exactly which part is causing them, this tool will come in handy amazingly.

-We turned to this tool when other tools such as Activity Monitor, SQL Profiler, etc. either reported fewer details or did not have a good UI for Visualization details.
-Therefore, finding clues to several performance, index, and other related problems was difficult without Query Store.
+Query Store helped us to find clues to several query performance, index, and other related problems in a financial system with 40+ M transactions.